pprathi2018/searchsubreddit-RestAPI/README.md

 https://searchsubredditcomments.herokuapp.com/

 ## Development Stack
-Python-Flask is used to retrieve JSON formatted data from reddit API React renders a UI and fetches data from python REST API server when necessary Both servers hosted on Heroku
+Python-Flask is used to retrieve JSON formatted data from reddit API.
+React renders a UI and fetches data from python REST API server when necessary Both servers hosted on Heroku